parport0/parport0.github.io/ddmi.md

 of the normal "what you can get by encoding any pixel" number range (and are also high in transition density;
-"The high-transition content of the characters transmitted during the blanking period form the basis for character boundary synchronization at the decoder").
+"The high-transition content of the characters transmitted during the blanking period forms the basis for character boundary synchronization at the decoder").

 Every TMDS encoder takes in eight bits of the pixel,